isomerpages/isomer-tooling/update-repo-files/README.md

 ## Update Repo Files

-The `update-repo-files` tool ensures that all Isomer repos have a consistent standard set of files (e.g. `.ruby-version`, `.gitignore`, `Gemfile`, `Gemfile.lock`).
+The `update-repo-files` tool ensures that all Isomer repos **that are not using the new isomer-build build process** (i.e. non-CMS repos) have a consistent standard set of files (e.g. `.ruby-version`, `.gitignore`, `Gemfile`, `Gemfile.lock`).
 This tool helps the Isomer admins push the standard version of files out to all repos.

 ### How it works